Indonesia says identifies two cases of British COVID-19 variant

 JAKARTA (Reuters) - Indonesia has detected two cases of the more infectious COVID-19 variant first discovered in Britain, officials said on Tuesday, marking a potential new complication for the country as it tries to contain one of the worst coronavirus outbreaks in Asia.

-Dante Saksono Harbuwono, the deputy health minister, said the discovery of the variant represented a new challenge.
+Dante Saksono Harbuwono, the deputy health minister, said the discovery of the variant, known as B117, represented a new challenge.

 “We’ll be facing this pandemic with a higher degree of difficulty,” he told a streamed conference.